fbonetti/elm-rails/README.md

 `elm-rails` makes it easy to use [Elm](elm-lang.org) modules in your Ruby on Rails applications.
 This project was heavily inspired by [react-rails](https://github.com/reactjs/react-rails).

+## Compatibility

+This gem is tested against Ruby 2.2 and 2.3, and Rails versions 4.2.7 and 5.0.
+It _may_ work on other versions, and if you want to open a PR adding tests against those versions they would be welcome.

 ## Installation

 1. Add elm-rails to your `Gemfile` and run `bundle install`